 Golden Ocean Group (GOGL) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the shipping company had gained 20.02% over the past month.
-This has outpaced the Transportation sector's gain of 1.72% and the S&P 500's loss of 0.85% in that time.
+Prior to today's trading, shares of the shipping company had gained 14.78% over the past month.
+This has outpaced the Transportation sector's gain of 2.99% and the S&P 500's gain of 0.64% in that time.

-Wall Street will be looking for positivity from Golden Ocean Group as it approaches its next earnings report date.
-In that report, analysts expect Golden Ocean Group to post earnings of $0.75 per share.
-This would mark year-over-year growth of 316.67%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $284.3 million, up 68.51% from the year-ago period.
+Golden Ocean Group will be looking to display strength as it nears its next earnings release.
+On that day, Golden Ocean Group is projected to report earnings of $0.75 per share, which would represent year-over-year growth of 316.67%.
+Meanwhile, our latest consensus estimate is calling for revenue of $284.3 million, up 68.51% from the prior-year quarter.

-Investors should also note any recent changes to analyst estimates for Golden Ocean Group.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for Golden Ocean Group.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
-Golden Ocean Group is holding a Zacks Rank of #3 (Hold) right now.
+Golden Ocean Group is currently sporting a Zacks Rank of #3 (Hold).

-Digging into valuation, Golden Ocean Group currently has a Forward P/E ratio of 6.52.
-This valuation marks a premium compared to its industry's average Forward P/E of 3.91.
+Looking at its valuation, Golden Ocean Group is holding a Forward P/E ratio of 6.3.
+This represents a premium compared to its industry's average Forward P/E of 3.75.

 The Transportation - Shipping industry is part of the Transportation sector.
-This industry currently has a Zacks Industry Rank of 162, which puts it in the bottom 37% of all 250+ industries.
+This group has a Zacks Industry Rank of 166, putting it in the bottom 35% of all 250+ industries.

 Click to get this free report